 Because the Presbyterian Church of Aotearoa New Zealand is the result of a union between Northern and Southern churches in 1901, the Synod of Otago and Southland still exists and plays a special role in supporting churches in that part of the country.

 Since the Church wants to reflect a partnership relationship between the settler church and Maori a Maori Synod was established – now known as Te Aka Puaho (The Glowing Vine).
 It has responsibility for Maori parishes, known as pastorates, throughout the country.

-Because the Church recognises that people with Pacific Islands backgrounds should have more say about the way they organize church life, it formed a Pacific Islanders' Synod to make this possible.
+Because the Church recognises that people from Pacific island backgrounds should have more say about the way they organise church life, it formed Pacific Presbytery to make this possible.